-We want to start a discussion, create events and spread knowledge to raise awareness about the situation for solitary bees, bumblebees, honeybees and other pollinators.
+We founded Pollinate Sweden in 2017 to spread knowledge and awareness about the situation for solitary bees, bumblebees, honeybees and other pollinators.

-The founders of Pollinate Sweden have realised that, despite the importance of pollination in food production, knowledge in Sweden is still too scarce on how to befriend pollinators.
-It is of greatest importance that politicians, farmers, food producers, engineers, landscape architects, gardeners, teachers and the public get to know how we can help the pollinators survive in gardens, parks and fields.
+The founders of Pollinate Sweden had realised that, despite the importance of pollination in food production, knowledge was still too scarce on how to befriend pollinators.
+We saw the importance to reach out with correct information to politicians, farmers, food producers, engineers, landscape architects, gardeners, teachers and the public in our country.

 For this purpose Pollinate Sweden gathered some of Sweden’s experts and representatives of NGOs working with pollination.

-We want the question of pollination to become as important and well known as climate change, clean seas or food waste, just to mention some other areas where people have gathered together to create attention on an urgent matter.
+We want the question of pollination to become as important and well known as climate change, plastic pollution or food waste, just to mention some other areas where people have gathered together to create attention on an urgent matter.

-During Pollination Week we will arrange pollinator walks, create homes for wild bees and produce special bee friendly seed bags.
-There will also be Beehive Days and Honey Tastings with local beekeepers.
+During the annual Pollination Week members of our network arrange pollinator walks, create homes for wild bees and introduce bee friendly seed bags.
+There have also been Beehive Days and Honey Tastings with local beekeepers.
+People all over the country are taking part in different activities during the Pollination Week in May.

 Members of the network